 3. Hydration is vital

-4. Limit Activity
+4. Limit Your Activity

 It is important to avoid excessive movement for the first week after the surgery.
 However, it is important to take short ten minute walks around the house once you feel better.
 This promotes blood circulation, healing and reduces the risk of clotting.
 Moreover, you are not allowed to lift heavy weights and do strenuous exercises for six weeks after getting the surgery.
-You are also not supposed to drive for three weeks post-surgery.
+You are also not supposed to drive for three to four weeks post-surgery.

 5. Healthy Food